NCBE 801: Lifecycle of Oil and Natural Gas Certificate

 - Extracting oil and natural gas - drilling and production, types of rigs and equipment used, drilling procedures, well completions and directional/horizontal drilling.
 Refining crude oil and gas processing treatment, storage and transportation - pipeline and distribution networks, LNG, CNG, LPG.

-- Regulatory/EHS – how oil and gas industry is regulated, reporting requirements, environmental concerns, health and safety issues.
-Development of a basin – history of how a play develops over time., look at geology, spacing, drilling issues, etc.
+- Regulatory/Environmental Health and Safety – how the oil and gas industry is regulated, reporting requirements, environmental concerns, health and safety issues.
+Development of a basin; history of how a play develops over time, look at geology, spacing, drilling issues, etc.